rekasa7000/randoms/README.md

 # randoms

-These are my website/softwares/desktop application or something like that, that i created or developed i think xD
+These are my website/softwares/desktop application or something like that, that i created or developed i lol xD